 The Earned Income Tax Credit (EITC) is a policy designed to bolster the earnings of low-wage workers and offset some of the taxes they pay, providing the opportunity for struggling families to step up and out of poverty toward meaningful economic security.
 The federal EITC has kept millions of Americans out of poverty since its enactment in the mid-1970s.
 Over the past several decades, the effectiveness of the EITC has been magnified as many states have enacted and later expanded their own credits.

-In 2017, three states enacted new EITCs (Hawaii, Montana, and South Carolina) and two states improved existing credits (California and Illinois).
 The continued expansion of the EITC is as important as ever given the continuing challenges facing our country’s growing class of low-wage workers.
-Despite recent productivity gains, too many workers are facing low and slow-growing wages, while simultaneously feeling the squeeze of the growing costs of food, housing, child care, and other basic household expenses.
-To make matters worse, in all but one state, low-wage workers pay a higher share of their incomes in state and local taxes, leaving them with even fewer resources to make ends meet.
+Despite recent productivity gains, too many workers are facing low- and slow-growing wages, while simultaneously feeling the squeeze of the growing costs of food, housing, child care, and other basic household expenses.
+To make matters worse, in all but one state, low-wage workers pay a higher share of their incomes in state and local taxes than the highest earners in that state.
+This leaves working families with even fewer resources to make ends meet.

 The effectiveness of the EITC as an anti-poverty policy can be increased by expanding the credit at both the federal and state levels.
 To this end, this policy brief provides an overview of the federal and state EITCs and highlights recent trends to strengthen these credits.

 The federal EITC has been rewarding work and boosting the income of low-wage workers since it was introduced in 1975.
 Since that time, the EITC has been improved to lift and keep more working families out of poverty.
 The most recent improvements enhanced the credit for families with three or more children and for married couples.
 First enacted temporarily as part of the American Recovery and Reinvestment Act (ARRA) in 2009, these changes were made permanent in late 2015.